 (Sandbrook et al., 2019).
 Sandbrook et al. (2019) argue that future debates and policy processes should emphasize working through the more contentious issues, and ensure inclusion of the perspectives of under-represented groups in conservation who may not share the views of those in more powerful positions.
-To this end, the NFF as a heuristic device that has been developed in an interdisciplinary process with widespread stakeholder engagement, can potentially facilitate constructive dialogue to identify and focus on shared ambitions for collective action.
+To this end, the NFF as a heuristic device that has been developed in an inter-disciplinary process with widespread stakeholder engagement, can potentially facilitate constructive action.
 By focusing on the positive relationships (i.e. not emphasizing the 'nature despite people' perspective, but including it in the nature for itself value), the NFF work can help to identify and bridge dominant perspectives in the world of nature conservation.